c6p/c6p.github.io/docs/learning/exercism.md

     ```

 === "python"
+    Given a year, report if it is a leap year. - [view](https://exercism.io/tracks/python/exercises/leap)
     ```python
     def is_leap_year(year):
         return year % 4 == 0 and (year % 100 != 0 or year % 400 == 0)